marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 ```

 I've been managing for the past 3 years at my current job.
 This is not
-extensive experience and I yet see myself as a junior manager.
+extensive experience and I still see myself as a junior manager.

 As I reflect on my journey, I talk through lessons learnt from managing
-other developers and on reoccurring patterns I have observed.
+other developers and on recurring patterns I have observed.

 Now, a post about management is not cringe enough unless it includes an "advice
 top list".

 The one I could come up with is made of 5 **must's**.

 1. You must facilitate.
 2. You must take active interest in the development of your reports.